 - That any changes in its custody are properly and fully documented

-The Property Unit is supervised by a Patrol Division Lieutenant, with the day-to-day business operations assigned to a Technical Office Specialist.
+The Property Unit is supervised by a Patrol Division Sergeant, with the day-to-day business operations assigned to a Technical Office Specialist.
 All evidence room staff are required to attend the International Association of Property and Evidence Certification Course.
 A detailed Property Management Policy is followed by all officers to ensure uniform procedures and methods for receiving, recording, securing and releasing property taken into custody and stored under department protection.

 The Property Unit also processes and holds all Found Property for the City of Moorhead.
 Items are held for a period of 60 days and then are disposed of after all reasonable attempts to contact the owner have been exhausted.
 All items disposed of that are appropriate for resale, are sold in public auctions.

 If you have any questions about the Property Unit, please contact Property Staff or call 218.299.5120.